vectordotdev/vector/rfcs/2022-11-2-14714-expand-vrl-web-ui-beyond-MVP-status.md

 - Utilize graphiql as a front-end library and add run_vrl

-This would buy us a lot of front end componenets, but after diving deep into the repository, some dependencies must be re-written, and stripped from the context of graphql.
+This would buy us a lot of front end components, but after diving deep into the repository, some dependencies must be re-written, and stripped from the context of graphql.
 This means that the project will likely cause tech debt in the long term